saegl5/uniform-dark-theme/README.md

 Not included in the color theme, though&#8212;but depicted in the preview image, is my favorite editor font family: [Fira Code](https://github.com/tonsky/FiraCode "Click here to access the repository for more information.").

+(Also in the preview image, Breadcrumbs are disabled, and Editor top padding equals the font size.)

 ## Build from Source Code

 Download [Visual Studio Code](https://code.visualstudio.com/ "Click here to access the download link.") from Microsoft, and install it.